 Disclaimer: This post may contain affiliate links.
 Using them gives me a small commission at no additional cost to you.
 You can read my full disclosure here.

-1. Get money back on your online purchases with Rakuten (formerly ebates) at stores like Sephora, Target, Best Buy, Fandango, Etsy, etc. In the couple years I’ve been using Rakuten I’ve made back over $600.
+Get money back on your online purchases with Rakuten (formerly ebates) at stores like Sephora, Target, Best Buy, Fandango, Etsy, etc. In the couple years I’ve been using Rakuten I’ve made back over $600.
 It’s a little bit here and there but it does add up!
 And they have a lot of travel and hotel booking sights so vacation time is an especially great time to use it.
-I also use TopCashback when they have a better rate.

 Capital One: Get a $150 cash bonus when you sign up for the Quicksilver card.